briansmith337/zulip/templates/zerver/help/add-custom-emoji.md

 Upper and lower case letters are treated the same, and underscores (`_`) are treated the same as spaces.

-### Bulk add emoji

-We expose a [REST API endpoint](/api/upload-custom-emoji) for bulk uploading emoji.
-Using REST API endpoints requires some technical expertise; email support@axxess.one if you get stuck.

 ## Replace a default emoji

 You can replace a default emoji by adding a custom emoji of the same